MingchenXia/mingchenxia.github.io/seminar.md

 Time: Dec.
 18, 2025 (Thursday) 10:00~11:00

-> We solve a non-Archimedean Monge-Ampère equation on the Berkovich analytification of a complex log Calabi-Yau pair whose dual complex is a standard simplex, answering a question of Collins-Li and offering a non-Archimedean analog of Ricci-flat metric potentials on complex affine varieties.
+> Abstract: We solve a non-Archimedean Monge-Ampère equation on the Berkovich analytification of a complex log Calabi-Yau pair whose dual complex is a standard simplex, answering a question of Collins-Li and offering a non-Archimedean analog of Ricci-flat metric potentials on complex affine varieties.
 This work builds on the solution to a complex Monge--Ampère equation obtained by Collins--Li and Collins--Tong--Yau.
 >
 > We also show the suitably rescaled limits of the complex potentials coincide with their non-Archimedean counterparts in some situations, strengthening their connections.